ijlee2/codemod-utils/docs/src/docs/tutorials/create-blueprints/01-create-a-project.md

 # Create a project

-Recall that `@codemod-utils/cli` automatically adds `@codemod-utils/files` and `@codemod-utils/tests`.
-We will instruct the CLI to also add [`@codemod-utils/blueprints`](https://github.com/ijlee2/codemod-utils/tree/main/packages/blueprints/README.md), so that we can use blueprints to create files.
+`@codemod-utils/cli` always adds `@codemod-utils/files` and `@codemod-utils/tests`.
+We will instruct the CLI to also include [`@codemod-utils/blueprints`](https://github.com/ijlee2/codemod-utils/tree/main/packages/blueprints/README.md) so that we can create files using blueprints.

 Goals: